Kernix13/beginner-git-commands/README.md

 git commit -m "First commit"
 git push
 ```
+Use `git remote -v` to list any remote repositories that you have connected to this repo.
+That is to check if you are pointing to the cloned URL or the repo in your account.
+Did you clone to contribute, or to work on your own version of the repo?

 That all works for your repos, but eventually you will want to clone, or fork and clone a repo so that you can contribute to it.
 You will then need to use the `git clone` again, and various `branch` git commands.
 You will also need to add additional parameters to your git commands: